 Customer analysis is a vital part of your business plan that helps you identify, define, and understand your customer base.
 Analyzing your customers is also crucial for creating a successful marketing plan as it helps you communicate better with your customers.

-In this article, you will learn how to conduct a customer analysis for your business plan paired with a customer analysis example to help you create customer personas to study their personality traits, goals, challenges they face, and more.
+In this article, you will learn how to conduct a customer analysis section for your business plan paired with a customer analysis example to help you create customer personas to study their personality traits, goals, challenges they face, and more.

 It further helps you optimize your strategic marketing process to create targeted advertisements, customize and prioritize specific features during product development, and make adjustments in your current business plan to align with your customer’s ever-changing demands.